JACK CAPSTICK-DALE

 Exhortations.

-One aspect is the moments of joy when things work out.
-Writing an article or coding an app or repairing a car involves a host of tiny successes.
-This is often some moment of clarity.
+One aspect is the moment of joy when things are working out.
+Writing an essay or programming an app or repairing an old car involves a host of tiny successes.
+These is often moments of clarity that These successes often take the form of some moment of clarity.
 There's also satisfaction in working against entropy.
 You've created something from nothing; an independent entity that contains your effort and essence.
 It's like having a photograph of happy times with your friends.
 The satisfaction is much greater if someone else uses your creation.

 But most of the time you don't feel happy.
 My dominating sense is of being confused.
 There could be difficulty in articulating an idea, not understanding how your project works (or indeed why it isn't!)
 You're underwater and don't know which direction to swim for air.
 So why do it?
 Because it feels right.
 You're stretched to the limit of your capacity.
 You're alive and awake.
 Once you develop a taste for creating it's hard to stop.

 G. H. Hardy had the taste for creating.
-But when I read A Mathematician's Apology I felt he hadn't expanded on his points.
-Indeed, I think his criticism of the critic (above) misses a few points...
+But when I read A Mathematician's Apology, and his criticism of the critic (above), I felt he was missing something...

 You think you fell out of a coconut tree?